ibm-cloud-docs/Registry/registry_notices_va_v2_dep.md

 Version 2 of the {{site.data.keyword.registrylong}} Vulnerability Advisor API will be discontinued on 8 January 2019.
 You must update any automation to use version 3 of the API.
 {: shortdesc}

+The original announcement was published on 4 December 2018.
+{: note}

 Vulnerability Advisor is a component of the {{site.data.keyword.registrylong_notm}} offering, which scans Docker images that are stored in your registry for known vulnerabilities and configuration issues.